egel/blog/content/blog/is_worth_to_know_the_vim_editor_and_why.md

 ### Quick review about Vim

-Taking some informations from popular Wikipedia, we can find out that Vim is with us since 1991r., furthermore Vi (the elder brother of Vim) get the year of 1976.
-Yeah it's a lot of time, especially in IT industry!
+Taking some informations from popular Wikipedia, we can find out, that Vim is with us since 1991r.
+Furthermore Vi (the elder brother of Vim) get the year of 1976.
+Yeah, it is a lot of time, especially in IT industry!

-Now the world takes a lot of changes everyday, connecting to Internet network imprint giant leap on programming software, including the software of text editors.
+Now, the world takes a lot of changes everyday, connecting to Internet network imprint giant leap on programming software, including the software of text editors.
 There are constantly growing newer and newer text editors projects like:

+*   [Sublime][3],
 *   [Notepad++][2],
-*   [Sublime][3],
 *   or [Atom][4].

-But here I am not talk about huge IDE, like [Eclipse](), [NetBeans](), [VisualStudio](), or [JetBrains editors family]().
-These are not just usual text editors, but big **I**ntegrated **D**evelopment **E**nvironments.
+But, here I will not talk about huge IDEs, like [Eclipse](), [NetBeans](), [VisualStudio](), or [JetBrains editors family]().
+These aren't just common text editors, rather a big **I**ntegrated **D**evelopment **E**nvironments.

-Now is the time, to ask a question, that it can be difficult to find a objective and clear answer.
+Now is the time, to ask a question, which finding a objective and clear answer can be difficult task.

 ### Is it worth it to know the Vim editor and why?

 There is a very good question titled [Is learning VIM worth the effort?][5]
 I found it on StackOverflow portal.
-It has a lot fantastic insights and answers about Vim, which I mostly agree, but I some opinions smacks of the Vi/Vim religion which I'm not support.
+It has a lot fantastic insights and answers about Vim, which I mostly agree, but some opinions reveals, smacks of the Vi/Vim religion, which I'm not support (find the reasonable level of application is the key).

 Beside mention StackOverflow article you probably want to know my personal opinion about Vim.
 So, **I think it is really worth to know Vim**, and I didn't say that because some other wise men say it.
 Learning Vim and how it works, allows me to better understand some basic aspects how software works a few decades ago (and now) when there was no GUI interface or mouse/touchpad, just only console and keyboard to operate.